my-raa/creative-computing/README.md

 Suzuki was a great musician and teacher who believed that "**ability** is not an **inborn talent**, but an ability which can be developed", which I resonated a lot with during this project.
 We may not feel as though everything comes naturally to us, however it's the process that ends up making it worth while once accomplished.

 Through learning about creative computing, I understood the value that **open source** has in the accessibility to knowledge and power that coding and computing has in educating the next generation of creators.

+>## Open source
+  - when a software code is made available for distribution and contribution on a platform.

+  ## TinkerCAD & Ardunio